New Addington: Reputation

 The distance from Croydon and other centres, with patchy bus services being the only main transport links for many years, prevented New Addington residents from being able to access a full range of employment and educational facilities or indeed shops.
 A significant improvement was the arrival of Tramlink (route 3) in 2000, providing a connection with Croydon and Wimbledon in a little over 30 minutes, and from there connections to Central London.
 This provided the opportunity of a greater choice of schools and jobs.
 Several 'feeder' 'bus routes were also introduced to connect with Tramlink, along with general enhancement to bus services in the area.
 The area was declared one of the first Education Action Zones by the Labour government, with extra investment and opportunities for partnership for schools.
 The London Borough of Croydon increased its investment in the remaining housing stock and in the leisure and youth facilities.
 It also organised a neighbourhood partnership for the estate which local people lead to hold public institutions to account.

 New Addington has however continued to suffer from various reports of violence and public upset for several years, reflecting upon anti-social behaviour and gang violence involving youths on the estate from the 1970s to the present, as well as the perceived poor standard of schools, low educational and health standards, and a reported high number of teenage mothers, particularly in Fieldway.
 In a Croydon Advertiser survey in 2013, New Addington, in comparison with other areas, was said to be the worst in Croydon to live, based on life expectancy, incapacity benefit claimants rates and income support, unemployment, crime, school exam passes, public transport accessibility and access to open space and nature.

 The area was affected during the 2011 England Riots.
 A supermarket was destroyed by firebombs and stolen property was found in the area.
 An inquiry supported the provision of a local police station.
 A councillor praised local recovery from the riots, claiming the area was now a stronger community than before and rates of anti-social behaviour were beginning to decline.

 The Fieldway estate came under criticism in 2011, following local resident Emma West being arrested and charged with a racially aggravated public order offence, weeks after a video was uploaded to YouTube of her racially abusing passengers on the Croydon Tramlink, attracting 11 million viewers by 2012.
 Her detainment on remand at HMP Bronzefield attracted a protest from the Britain First movement.
 On 1 July 2013 she was sentenced to 24 months' community service and ordered to be put under a supervision order, as well as receive mental health treatment.

 The estate was also the scene of the disappearance and death of 12 year-old Tia Sharp in 2012.
-Residents of New Addington refuted comments from journalists who they felt inaccurately cited her death as an example in reflecting the area's issues.
+Residents of New Addington rejected comments from journalists who they felt inaccurately cited her death as an example in reflecting the area's issues.

 In 2013, the area was featured three times in the same episode of Crimewatch UK, predominantly focusing on the area's gang culture.